Skip to main content

 Taking a pregnancy test isn't difficult, but there are some things you can do to make it easier.
 When you have your appointment, your MinuteClinic provider will ask when you had your last period.
 It's a good idea to write this down so you don't forget.
 If you're not sure, you can let the provider know an estimate, such as about six weeks ago.

-A pregnancy test at MinuteClinic is done by a urine sample.
-You will need to urinate in a cup, and the provider will test the urine to see how much human chorionic gonadotropin (hCG/HCG) is present.
-It can be helpful to avoid drinking too much before your test, which can dilute the urine.
+A pregnancy test at MinuteClinic can be done by a urine sample.
+You will need to urinate in a cup, and the provider will test the urine to see how much human chorionic gonadotropin (hCG) is present.
+Consider scheduling your appointment as early in the day as possible, when your urine hCG levels are at their highest for the day.
+It can be helpful to avoid drinking too many fluids before your test, which can dilute the urine.
 It's a good idea to avoid using the bathroom for a couple of hours before your test so you have enough urine for the sample.

 Pregnancy test results

 Generally, within the first couple of weeks of a missed period is when to take a pregnancy test.
-During the initial 8 to 10 weeks of pregnancy, human chorionic gonadotropin (hCG/HCG) levels rapidly increase.
+During the initial 8 to 10 weeks of pregnancy, human chorionic gonadotropin (hCG) levels rapidly increase.
 The hormone levels reach their peak at approximately the tenth week of pregnancy.
-Then the HCG levels gradually decline by week until delivery.
-If you're pregnant, the HCG test can typically detect this hormone in your urine about 10 days after your first missed period.
+Then the hCG levels gradually decline by week until delivery.
+If you're pregnant, the hCG test can typically detect this hormone in your urine about 10 days after your first missed period.

 IMPORTANT!
 PLEASE READ: This material is for reference only and should not be used to determine treatment for specific medical conditions.
 Please visit a health care provider for evaluation, diagnosis and treatment of any symptoms you may be experiencing.
 If you're experiencing a medical emergency, please dial 911 or visit your local emergency department.